-The onmouseup core attribute is an event handler that is associated with the releasing up portion of a click of the mouse while inside a selected HTML tag (element).
+The onmouseup event is associated with the releasing up portion of a click of the mouse while inside a selected HTML tag (element).
 In other words, the mouse up event occurred while the HTML element was in focus.
 Every time you release the mouse up, while in the element, the script code of the onmouseup is executed.
 This script can also call functions or subroutines which contain code that you want to run when this event occurs.

-The four other similar core attributes are: onmousedown, onmousemove, onmouseover, and onmouseout.
+The five mouse events are: onmousedown, onmousemove, onmouseout, onmouseover, and onmouseup.